Updated April 2020

 14.2 When we transfer personal data to Mastercard, Mastercard have binding corporate rules in place to safeguard your personal data.
 A link to the Mastercard binding corporate rules is found here.

 14.3 We may process payments through other financial institutions such as banks and the worldwide payments system operated by the SWIFT organisation.
 These external organisations may process and store your personal data abroad in order to fulfil any payment instructions for example when you use your card and/or product.
 Additionally, the SWIFT organisation has to disclose your personal data to overseas authorities to help them to prevent and detect crime and terrorism.
-If these authorities are outside the EEA, your personal information may not be protected to the same standards as in the EEA.
+If these authorities are outside the UK and the EEA, your personal information may not be protected to the same standards as in the UK.

 14.4.1 United Kingdom